 - Vermont’s Children’s Hospital

-- Mentoring - woven into your nursing career.
+- Mentoring is woven into your nursing career.

-We are among the top 3.5 percent of U.S. hospitals with a fully-integrated electronic health care record; making the US News & World Report 2011 “Most Connected” list.
+- Fletcher Allen is among the top 3.5 percent of US hospitals with a fully-integrated electronic health record, making the US News & World Report 2011 “Most Connected” list.

 Lifelong Learning Opportunities in Nursing